mark-henry/trashing/README.md

+ENTIRELY VIBE-CODED FOR VIBE CODING FUN SUNDAY EVENT :)
+I ended up using claude-4-sonnet exclusively.
+If you just keep egging it on it gets pretty peppy and uses a lot of emoji

 # Zero-G Paper Chaos! 🌪️📄

 A physics-based paper management game built with HTML5 Canvas and Matter.js.
 Manage chaos in zero gravity as papers fly at you from all directions!